John Hemings: Legacy

 Monticello has recently begun rebuilding some of the slave cabins on Mulberry Row, which were torn down sometime in the 19th century.
-One of the slave cabins is a reconstructed and refurnished recreation of the cabin John Hemmings and his wife Priscilla shared.
+One of the slave cabins is a reconstructed and refurnished recreation of the cabin John Hemmings, and his wife Priscilla shared.
 The interior furnishings of the cabin are taken from a description given by one of Jefferson's grandchildren in her diary.
 Monticello also offers a tour exploring the Hemings family experience at Monticello through seven of its members.
 The Joinery no longer stands, but the foundation and the chimney are still there.

-In 2012, Slavery at Jefferson’s Monticello: Paradox of Liberty, an exhibition co-presented by the National Museum of African American History and Culture and the Thomas Jefferson Foundation at Monticello, opened in the NMAAHC Gallery at the National Museum of American History.
+In 2012, Slavery at Jefferson's Monticello: Paradox of Liberty, an exhibition co-presented by the National Museum of African American History and Culture and the Thomas Jefferson Foundation at Monticello, opened in the NMAAHC Gallery at the National Museum of American History.
 This exhibition highlighted Jefferson's paradoxical dual positions as the drafter of the Declaration of Independence and a slaveholder.
-Some of the objects on display were the "Campeachy" (campeche) chair Hemmings created for Jefferson, a copy of the French chairs at Monticello attributed to the joinery, and a hanging cabinet Hemmings created.
+Some objects on display were the "Campeachy" (campeche) chair Hemmings created for Jefferson, a copy of the French chairs at Monticello attributed to the joinery, and a hanging cabinet Hemmings made.

-The entrance to Slavery at Jefferson’s Monticello: Paradox of Liberty featured a large statue of Jefferson standing in front of stacks of bricks.
-Each of the bricks was stamped with the name of one of the 607 slaves Jefferson owned in his lifetime, including the name of John Hemmings.
+The entrance to Slavery at Jefferson's Monticello: Paradox of Liberty featured a large statue of Jefferson standing in front of stacks of bricks.
+Each of the bricks was stamped with the name of one of the 607 people Jefferson enslaved in his lifetime, including the name of John Hemmings.
 This statue is visible today in the Paradox of Liberty section of the National Museum of African American History and Culture.